qitianshi/cpp-computing2020/README.md

 This project is still being maintained at the moment.
 More lesson files will be added as they become available, and existing code will continue to be updated.

 ## Acknowledgments
-My thanks go to [@Lumarstar](https://github.com/Lumarstar) for helping out with this project, and to Mr Koh Kim Tian from Hwa Chong Institution.
+My thanks goes to [@Lumarstar](https://github.com/Lumarstar) for helping out with this project, and to Mr Koh Kim Tian from Hwa Chong Institution.

 ## License
 This project shall be licensed under GPU GPL v3.0.